digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/willighagen_egon/_index.md

 ---
 # Display name
-title: "Nadir Alvarez"
+title: "Egon Willighagen"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "alvarez_nadir"
+- "willighagen_egon"

 # Is this the primary user of the site?
 superuser: true

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: DBGI-KM External Advisor - Biodiversity digitization
+role: DBGI-KM External Advisor - Open Science

 # Organizations/Affiliations
 organizations: